 \subsubsection{Context}

 The discrete resynthesis operation can be viewed as a form of lossy compression for speech.
-Approaches such as \cite{resynt2} directly train in the waveform using an autoencoder, with adversarial and reconstruction loss.
-Here, we diretly optimize the Word Error Rate (WER)~\cite{resynt}, which is not differentiable.
-We use data and code from \cite{resynt2}, splitting the training data into 75\% for the~\hp{} optimization and 25\% as a test set post-optimization.
-The results can, therefore, not be compared numerically to the results in the original work: we use an additional information.
+Approaches such as that of \citet{resynt2} directly train in the waveform using an autoencoder, with adversarial and reconstruction loss.
+Here, we directly optimize the Word Error Rate (WER)~\cite{resynt}, which is not differentiable.
+We use data and code from \cite{resynt2}, splitting the training data into 75\% for the~\hp{} optimization and 25\% as a post-optimization test set.
+The results can, therefore, not be compared numerically to the results in the original work as we use additional information.
 Nonetheless, the results show that a few dozen scalar feedbacks are enough for a significant improvement.